 David joined Sonnedix because of his passion for solar’s contribution to the global energy mix, the company’s delivery track record and the calibre of his colleagues.

-Maurizio Grassi was appointed EVP, Global Head of Mergers & Acquisitions in September 2018.
-His responsibilities include driving the M&A strategy, and identifying, evaluating and delivering M&A opportunities across all of Sonnedix’s territories.
+Maurizio Grassi was appointed Chief Growth Officer in July 2021.
+His responsibilities include driving the growth strategy, and identifying, evaluating and delivering development and acquisition opportunities across all of Sonnedix’s territories.
 Since joining Sonnedix in 2013, Maurizio has played a critical role in developing the company’s Puerto Rico and Italian operations, before leading the M&A team during a period of significant growth.